istio/istio/doc/overview.md

 policy enforcement, rate limiting, and telemetry collection.
 It allows application developers to focus on the business logic and iterate quickly on new features by managing how traffic flows across their services.
-And it simplifies the operators job of enforcing various policies and monitor the mesh from a central control point, independent of the evolution of the application ensuring continuous compliance with policies of the organization/business unit.
+And it simplifies the operators' job of enforcing various policies and monitor the mesh from a central control point, independent of the evolution of the application ensuring continuous compliance with policies of the organization/business unit.